“The Village Schoolmaster” by Oliver Goldsmith

 9. MCQs of the poem “The Village Schoolmaster” by Oliver Goldsmith:

-1. Where was the village school located?
+1. Where was the village school located according to the poem "The Village Schoolmaster" by Oliver Goldsmith?

 a) Beside a river